kernju/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 This downloads the Mender client on the device, configures and starts it.

+!!!
+If you are not using the custom Raspberry Pi OS, you may encounter errors like `mender: error while loading shared libraries: libffi.so.6: cannot open shared object file: No such file or directory` !!!
+In that case, a symbolic link should resolve the problem, for instance :
+!!! `sudo ln -s /usr/lib/arm-linux-gnueabihf/libffi.so.7 /usr/lib/arm-linux-gnueabihf/libffi.so.6`

 ## Step 7 - Accept the device

 Once the client has started, the Mender client will attempt to connect to the